How to Sell a Haunted House Like Any Other Home on the Market

 Then, there are what’s called “material facts” about a home that might influence buyers’ decision on whether to purchase the house or how much they’d pay for it, such as the flood in the basement that happened three years ago.

-Disclosure laws get murkier when it comes to telling buyers about facts that only have a “psychological impact” on the home — such as a murder, suicide, or rumored hauntings—but still may be considered “material” to a buyer’s decision.
+Disclosure laws get murkier when it comes to telling buyers about facts that only have a “psychological impact” on the home, such as a murder, suicide, or rumored hauntings, but still may be considered “material” to a buyer’s decision.

-We went to the real estate section of state government websites to dig up each individual state’s disclosure requirements around selling a stigmatized property so you can see how the laws vary.
+We went to the real estate section of state government websites to dig up each individual state’s disclosure requirements around selling a stigmatized property, so you can see how the laws vary.

-Disclosure requirements differ state by state
+Disclosure requirements differ from state to state

 The majority of states do not require sellers or their agents to disclose occurrences like homicides, felonies, suicides, or natural deaths that occurred on a property or any rumored paranormal activity associated with it.
+Some states even say a seller or agent cannot be held legally liable for failing to disclose such incidents or information.

 In states that don’t require disclosure, an agent’s disclosure of sensitive information to the buyers without the seller’s permission may be considered a breach of ethics.

-California has a unique law that requires that any death, even natural deaths, that occurred in the property within the last three years be disclosed.
+California has a unique law that requires that any death, even natural deaths, that occurred on the property within the last three years be disclosed.
+On the other hand, Alabama and North Dakota take a “caveat emptor” or buyer-beware approach.

-However, many state laws also say that if a buyer asks point blank about any rumors or history of the home, the seller or listing agent can’t lie.
+This means the buyer is responsible for uncovering any stigmas associated with a property before they sign on the dotted line.
+However, many state laws also say that if a buyer asks point-blank about any rumors or history of the home, the seller or listing agent can’t lie.

 Keep in mind that even if your state doesn’t require disclosure, it’s not so clear-cut.
 Many states also require that you disclose “adverse material facts” that could impact a property’s value, further muddying the waters.